 This small community-based museum opened in 1993 and has welcomed thousands of visitors.
-It all started in 1984 when Eldon George was wondering the beaches at Wasson Bluff located not far from the museum.
+It all started in 1984 when Eldon George was wandering the beaches at Wasson Bluff located not far from the museum.
 He would discover the smallest fossilized dinosaur footprints ever found.
 The idea of a Fundy Geological Museum was not far off.

 The Fundy Geological Museum will take you on an adventure through the Triassic and Jurassic periods when dinosaurs once roamed.
 This was well over 150 million years ago.